webplatform/docs/tutorials/typography/fontface/index.md

 [[Image:fingerpaintfont3.png]]

-Or, if you'd rather not rely on pre-assigned classes, you might opt to set all the H2s in the document to display in Finger Paint.
+Or, if you'd rather not rely on pre-assigned classes, you might opt to display all the H2s in the document in Finger Paint.
 If so, this

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});